BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Design

+Such an observation unveils a unique opportunity in \offinf{}, where a batch of requests submitted by a user typically shares the same task type or shared prefixes.
 In the prefix tree, requests sharing similar prompts are naturally grouped under specific sub-trees.
-These requests have a similar distribution of \outlen{} due to their shared semantics of similar prefixes.
-To estimate \outlen{}, \sys{} employs a sampling strategy, where a subset of requests is selected with a sampling probability $p$.
-Each sub-tree uses the average \outlen{} of its sampled requests as an estimation for unsampled requests within the same sub-tree.
-If a sub-tree $t_1$ is not sampled at all, it will adopt the average sampled \outlen{} of its sibling sub-tree $t_2$ since $t_1$ and $t_2$ share the longest common prefix and tend to have a similar distribution of \outlen{}.
+Therefore, these requests tend to have a similar distribution of \outlen{}.
+To estimate \outlen{}, \sys{} selects a subset of requests with a sampling probability $p$ to undergo the full inference process and obtain their \outlen{} in the warmup phase.
+Each sub-tree uses the average \outlen{} of its sampled requests as an estimation for the left unsampled requests within the same sub-tree.
+If a sub-tree $t_1$ is not sampled at all, it will use the average sampled \outlen{} of its sibling sub-tree $t_2$ since $t_1$ and $t_2$ share the longest common prefix and tend to have a similar distribution of \outlen{}.
+This sampling process does not incur any \textit{extra overhead} as sampled requests can be directly returned to the user without running inference again.

-Notably, image- or video-generation requests inherently have a known \outlen{} due to the preset quality and frame parameters~\citep{liu2024worldmodelmillionlengthvideo,lu2022unifiediounifiedmodelvision}, which simplifies the estimation process.
-In our evaluation, we sampled $1$\% of the total requests and found that this approach can achieve performance comparable to full sampling.